 Pvt.
 Wilbur C. Callison was the son of

-Albert A. Callison & Clara
+Albert A. Callison & Clara M. Stuber-Callison.

 is known that he had two brothers, one who died at age

 enlisted in the U.S. Army on January 9, 1941, at Fort

 On December 8, 1941, Wilbur lived through the Japanese attack on Clark Airfield just ten hours after Pearl Harbor.
 His company worked to keep the tanks of the 192nd & 194th Tank Battalions supplied with gasoline, ammunition, and running.